 We’re more than a year into the pandemic, and many companies by now are well-versed in remote onboarding new employees.
 Initially teams expected to return to in-office and in-person training within a few months, but the convenience and time-saving aspects of remote onboarding make it unlikely to fade away once the world returns to “normal.”

 What makes virtual onboarding so impactful?
 Asynchronous video.

 Why Videos Help With Training

-These pre-recorded training videos help in three ways:
+These pre-recorded employee training videos help in three ways:

 - They save time.
 Though you’ll need to invest time up front to make your videos, you can reuse them for all future hires.
 You’ll ensure each new hire receives identical training, enables them to replay a lesson as needed, and cuts down on repeat questions.

 - They’re easy to organize and share privately.
-Cut down on confusing email chains by sorting your videos into channels with Premier Hosting.
+Cut down on confusing email chains by sorting your videos into channels with professional video hosting.
 You can even require a password to keep sensitive information from leaking outside your team.